Mubazir-Bangkit-2023/mubazir-machine-learning/README.md

 - Deploy the model using Fast Api

 ## Results
-The model achieved a test accuracy of XX% on the test dataset.
+The model achieved a test accuracy of 97% on the test dataset.
 The training and validation loss/accuracy plots can be found here.

 ## Future Work
 - Expand the data set to include a wider variety of fruits and vegetables